 Healthy Cake Pops are the perfect compromise – a treat your kids will absolutely adore, but without the junk.
-Take your kids favorite treat on a stick and put a healthy, breakfast twist on it with this sugar free cake pop recipe.
-With no refined sugar, healthy fats, and a secret ingredient, you’ll love serving these easy treats without the guilt.
-This quick and healthy breakfast for kids can be made nut free and gluten free, uses leftover pancakes (shh!) and ingredients you probably already have around the house.
+Take the favorite treat on a stick and put a healthy, breakfast for kids twist on it with this sugar free cake pop recipe.
+This quick and healthy option can be made nut free and gluten free, uses leftover pancakes (shh!) and ingredients you probably already have around the house.